MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

     >It will take a couple of minutes to provision the storage.

+    >**Note:** Once Cloud Shell opens, if it is running in **Bash**, use the **Shell** dropdown in the toolbar to switch to **PowerShell** and confirm the switch when prompted.

+    >**Note:** If you see a warning message stating *Failed to mount the Azure file share.
+Your cloud drive won't be available.
+Your Cloud Shell session will be ephemeral*, you can safely disregard it — Cloud Shell will still be fully functional in PowerShell mode.

 1. Select the **Upload/Download files** icon (top bar) and then select **Upload**.

 1. Upload both the template and parameters files from the **Downloads** directory.